shanti-agung/student-performance-dashboard/README.md

-# students-performance-dashboard
-A demo dashboard created using streamlit
+# Student Performance Dashboard Demo

+Student performance data for this demo dashboard was obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/).
+The dataset was downloaded on February 8, 2024.